UAE VAT Refund Supporting Documents: VAT311 Checklist

 The most common weak points are small but disruptive: invoice totals that do not match ledger postings, credit notes kept in a different folder, foreign-currency invoices without a conversion reference, import VAT sitting outside the purchase-invoice schedule, and spreadsheet edits that cannot be traced back to a source document.
 Each mismatch should either be corrected before submission or explained in a reconciling item.

-A practical reconciliation output can be short.
-One summary tab or memo is enough if it shows the VAT period, refund amount, source schedules used, ledger accounts checked, and reconciling items.
-The purpose is not to create a large workbook.
-It is to make the claim traceable from the headline refund amount down to the documents that support it.
+A practical reconciliation output can be short: one summary tab or memo showing the VAT period, refund amount, source schedules used, ledger accounts checked, and reconciling items.

 Build the purchase invoice schedule and rank the evidence